Chapter 1· Turning Signs (Contents) References blog

 This psychological view mirrors Peirce's remark about logic, that ‘it is quite indifferent whether it be regarded as having to do with thought or with language, since thought, like an onion, is composed of nothing but wrappings’ (EP2:460).
 But language and experience do not come to terms without a struggle.
 Our external dialogue draws its life from the internal dialogue, because every act of meaning is committed by somebody – some living body with an inner life.
 Without the struggle of original experience to compose itself in common words, all you can do is repeat social conventions.

-Even what “everybody knows” can only have been learned or discovered by each person from his own experience.
-Most of that is mediated in one way or another, but each person reads those media in her own way.
+Even what “everybody knows” can only have been learned or discovered by each person from their own experience.
+Most of that is mediated in one way or another, but each person reads those media in their own way.
 Part of Thoreau's point (above) about the ‘first person’ is that the pretence of impersonal expertise is indeed pretentious, because even the expert can speak only from the experience to which she is subject.
 A deep dialogue, regardless of medium, plumbs that privacy.
 You can't speak to the heart of another unless you speak from your own.
 As Thoreau himself put it in ‘Life Without Principle’: ‘When our life ceases to be inward and private, conversation degenerates into mere gossip.’

 But the privacy of our lives and thoughts has a dark side that can cause conversation to degenerate even further.
 Our deeper beliefs and assumptions tend to be unspoken, even unconscious, simply because we take them for granted.
 Knowing that this is true of other people too, we make tacit assumptions about their tacit assumptions.
 David Bohm pointed out the pitfall here: